lonesomegeek/LSG.GenericCrud/docs/1_TutorialAcocuntCrudVisualStudioCode.md

 LSG.GenericCrud - Visual Studio Code Simple Scenario
 =

-Complete source code is available [here](https://github.com/lonesomegeek/LSG.GenericCrud/tree/master/LSG.GenericCrud.Samples/Sample.GenericCrud.VSCode)

-## What you will create in this tutorial

-This sample show you all the steps required to use this library using Visual Studio Code.

 At this end of this tutorial, your Visual Studio Code workspace should look like this:

 ![](img/2017-09-04-14-30-29.png)